carnevalli/brazil_license_plate_drawing/README.md

 *String* mercosulLogoAsset| *Mercosul only*.
 The path of the logo asset that will be placed in the top left corner.
 Considers a relative path from the root of the `assets` folder.
 Defaults to `merco.png`

 ### Known Limitations
 * These widgets were created to support only the expected number of characters, according to each plate type.
-Using more than the expected number of characters can led to unexpected behaviours, like overflows and exceptions.
+Using more than the expected number of characters can lead to unexpected behaviours, like overflows and exceptions.